-The KSZ9031RNX is available in a 48-pin, lead-free QFN package (see "Ordering Information").
+The standard KSZ9031RNX is available in the 48-pin, lead-free QFN package, and the AEC-Q100 automotive qualified parts, KSZ9031RNXUA and KSZ9031RNXVA, are available in the 48-pin lead-free WQFN package (see Ordering Information).

 Data sheets and support documentation are available on Micrel's web site at: www.micrel.com.